aadityapanchal/Financial-Analysis-Using-COVID-Data/README.md

 CMPT 726 Big Data Project

 ## Step 1
-Create the schema for all the tables in cassandra
-We will be using the following tables for our project.
+Create the schema for all the tables in cassandra.\n We will be using the following tables for our project.

 Create keyspace for the project